 Yes.
-Your proxy can be revoked or changed at any time before it is used to vote your shares of our common stock if you: (1) provide notice in writing to our corporate secretary before the annual meeting; (2) timely provide to us another proxy with a later date; or (3) are present at the annual meeting and either vote in person or notify the corporate secretary in writing at the annual meeting of your wish to revoke your proxy.
+A proxy submitted by a shareholder of record can be revoked or changed at any time before it is used to vote the shares of our common stock if the shareholder of record: (1) provides notice in writing to our corporate secretary before the annual meeting; (2) timely provides to us another proxy with a later date; or (3) is present at the annual meeting and either votes in person or notifies the corporate secretary in writing at the annual meeting of such shareholder's wish to revoke such shareholder's proxy.
 Your attendance alone at the annual meeting will not be enough to revoke your proxy.
+Beneficial owners without a legal proxy must contact their bank, broker, trustee or other nominee for instructions on how to revoke or change their instructions.